Quantium/statistics/README.md

 ![alt Linear Regression Plot](LinearRegression.png "Linear Regression Plot")

 ### Volcanic eruptions
 This example is a K-means analysis of the volcanic eruptions duration and waiting time until the next eruption.
-The objective is to cluster a particular eruption
+The objective is to cluster a particular eruption.

+You can change the number of clusters in the variable **k** after the imports part in the *LinearRegression.py* file

 #### Execution